karlhorky/chrome-tricks/README.md

 # Chrome Tricks

-A collection of tricks for Google Chrome
+A collection of useful tricks for Google Chrome

 ## Open New Tab Next to Current Tab